 In February 2021, major law firm Campbell Conroy & O'Neil said ransomware operators had accessed and encrypted files that included sensitive personal information, such as Social Security numbers and financial data.
 The high-profile trial attorneys have represented numerous Fortune 500 companies, including Boeing, Chrysler, FedEx, Home Depot, Johnson & Johnson, Liberty Mutual and Marriott International.

 Fortunately, other recent incidents in this sector, such as an attack in April 2021 on engineering firm Dennis Group and another in August 2021 on IT consulting firm Accenture, resulted in minimal fallout.
 Both organizations were able to fully restore their systems without engaging the hackers.

 4. Central government

-Unit 42, Palo Alto's threat research and consulting group, reported a 65% increase in ransomware incident response cases in the IT sector from 2019 to 2020.
+Unit 42, Palo Alto's threat research and consulting group, reported a 65% increase in ransomware incident response cases in the IT sector between 2019 and 2020.
 The researchers attributed this, in part, to the abrupt migration to remote work, with ransomware operators using pandemic-themed phishing content to prey on victims at an unusually vulnerable time.